hms-dbmi/pic-sure-frontend-harness/README.md

          1. Expand the `Trust` section.
          1. Select  `When using this certificate: Always Trust`

 1. Clear your browser cache and restart it.
-Navigate to `<local host name>` and it should now correctly use the frontend harness.
+Navigate to `<backend domain name>` and it should now correctly use the frontend harness.

 ### Debugging